Skip to main content

 When to Use It

-You have been working on a feature branch.
+You've been working on a feature branch.
 Your commit history looks like this:

 fix typo in variable name